-AME Blog Carnival: Tips and Tricks for Writers and Authors December 3, 2012by: Paula
+AME Blog Carnival: Tips and Tricks for Writers and Authors December 3, 2012by: Penny

 Welcome to the December 3, 2012 edition of tips and tricks for writers and authors.
 We’ve got some great insights into book marketing, writing, social media and book sales this week.
 Thanks to all of the contributors!